Read more

 We support the following SEC codes:

-In addition to specifying an SEC code, it is required that you have a mandate from the customer before initiating a single or recurring transaction.
+In addition to the SEC code requirement, Nacha requires that you have a mandate from the customer before initiating a one-off or recurring transaction.
 A mandate is an authorization form that specifies, among other things, the bank account; the type, frequency, and amount of the transaction; and information about how the customer can revoke the authorization.
-The authorization form must be (electronically) signed by the customer.
+The customer must (electronically) sign the authorization.
 As an example, Nacha provides a sample authorization form.

 Chargebacks